-While we’re talking about Bessemer, I have to mention the Bright Star.
+While we’re talking about Bessemer, voting rights, Willie Mays, and Bo Jackson’s Momma (here), I have to mention the Bright Star.
 The Bright Star opened in 1907, and has been in the Koikos family since 1920.
 (The founder was a cousin, and at least one Koikos was a waiter.)
-The Bright Star is the subject of a Southern Foodways Alliance film, and is on various national lists of restaurants to visited; and it … Continue reading The Bright Star, Bessemer, Alabama
+The Bright Star is the subject of a Southern Foodways Alliance film, and is on various … Continue reading The Bright Star, Bessemer, Alabama

 Greg Hawley is another Indian Springs friend, but not from my graduating class.
 He’s much younger, smarter, and better looking — if that’s not damning with faint praise.
 Greg is yet another Indian Springs lawyer, a big time litigator, eminent in the Bar, but also the sort of lawyer who gets pro bono awards.
 I met Greg through his pro bono work on voting rights … Continue reading Bob Sykes, Bessemer, Alabama